18 STEM Concepts Children Learn When They Put on Their Shoes

 15) One can push a foot into a shoe when standing, but might have to bend down to hold the shoe.

-16) If the shoe's heel is folded down, it must be pulled up to get the foot in.
+16) If the shoe's heel is folded down, it must be pulled up to get the rest of the foot in.

 17) How does the shoe close once the foot is in?
 Velcro, laces, slip-on?